Serpen/VBS-VSCode/README.md

 ```

 ## References / Thanks
-This project is based on the Visual Basic extension shipped with VS Code and the AutoIt Extension from loganch.
+This extension is based on the Visual Basic extension shipped with VS Code and the design from AutoIt Extension from loganch.

 ### Purpose
-This project was founded to help developing with VBS in an buisness application (medico Klinische Dokumentation)
+This extension was founded to help developing with VBS in an buisness application (medico Klinische Dokumentation)